 UPDATE – April 2018: An original GBBS programmer we have been working with, Andrew Wells, is taking a longer to release the large 2.2 software update.
 He originally said the software would be released around September 2017.
-We have been actively communicating with him and asking him to release it soon.
+We have been actively communicating with him and asking him to please release it.
 The book remains a valuable resource for previous GBBS versions until the 2.2 software is released.

 GBBS Pro is a user-friendly, highly-modifiable Bulletin Board System (BBS) for communications and entertainment.
 It has advanced features that can be configured by a novice, yet challenge advanced programmers.
 Originally released between 1980 and 1993 for Apple II computers, this new 2.2 version features additional error checking and improved reliability.
 Experience the world of BBS’s from days gone by and start your own BBS system!